Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 But part of me has a little regret because gee, this is an incredibly photogenic tree!

 2020 Update: unfortunately, someone has cut off a significant part of #thatwanakatree and it isn’t looking quite the same as before.
 The tree, however, is still there and I still recommend visiting the place that has captured many photographer’s hearts!

 Did you really go to Wanaka if you didn’t hike to Roy’s Peak?

-This hike is one of Wanaka’s most famous hikes, and all because of that view from Roy’s Peak.
+This hike is a super popular day hike in New Zealand, all because of that view from Roy’s Peak.
 If you’re a keen hiker and don’t mind the early morning wake up, I’d recommend hiking up for sunrise.